poiley/chronicle/terraform/backend/lambda/README-s3-torrent.md

 3. **Lambda timeout**: If processing large files, increase the Lambda timeout and memory allocation.
 4. **Missing S3 notifications**: Verify that the S3 bucket notifications are properly configured.
 5. **LocalStack connectivity**: If the Lambda can't connect to LocalStack, check that the Docker network IP is correctly detected.
 6. **Resource conflicts**: If you see errors about resources already existing, the script should handle this gracefully now.
 If issues persist, manually clean up resources before retrying.
+7. **Tracker connectivity**: Ensure your opentracker instance is accessible from both the Lambda function and the ECS task.